chuckrunge/sidacoja/README.md

     	sdjc.addFilter(new String[]{"AND", "First Name","EQ","James"});
     	sdjc.addFilter(new String[]{"AND", "City","EQ","Smithton"});

 EQ (equals) is the most specific way to identify rows, but NE (not equal) is also supported.
-If excluding rows is simpler, NE is also available.
+If excluding rows is simpler, use NE.

 Example:

     	sdjc.addFilter(new String[]{"IF", "Last Name","EQ","Smith"});
     	sdjc.addFilter(new String[]{"AND", "First Name","EQ","John"});
     	sdjc.addFilter(new String[]{"AND", "City","NE","Johnsonville"});

+LIKE is used for partial matches, or partially entered criteria.
+A percent sign (%) is used to match the beginning or the end of a string.
+A percent sign on both ends means the criteria can appear anywhere.

+Example:

+    	sdjc.addFilter(new String[]{"IF", "Last Name","LIKE","Smith%"});
+    	sdjc.addFilter(new String[]{"AND", "First Name","LIKE","%John%"});
+    	sdjc.addFilter(new String[]{"AND", "City","NOTLIKE","%ville"});

+NOTLIKE is the negative of LIKE.
+Anything partially matching is omitted.

 BATCH EXECUTION